-Council resources/facilities are to be used for the Council's business and for no other purpose unless you have your Service Manager's permission beforehand.
+Council facilities are to be used for the Council's business and for no other purpose unless you have your Service Manager's permission beforehand.

-No private work may be carried out whilst being paid on Council business, or whilst on the Council's premises or with the use of the Council's equipment.
+No private work may be carried out in the Council's time, or on the Council's premises or with the use of the Council's equipment.